GerritForge/plugins_pull-replication/src/main/resources/Documentation/config.md

 	destinations which share the same settings.
 Assuming sufficient threads in the thread pool, Gerrit fetchs from all URLs in parallel, using one thread per URL.

+    TODO: This doesn't apply here: you can only replicate from one url

 	Within each URL value the magic placeholder `${name}` is replaced with the Gerrit project name.
 This is a Gerrit